coolbluemelvin/mlvn.io/content/posts/postfix-multi-instance.md

 Next we need to configure the new instance's main and master configs.
 The main instance will run on port :25 and transports to the filters default ports.
 The filters will return the mail to the second instance on port :100025.
 This way we can transport mail based on two transport maps and have granularly control over which mail goes through which filter.

-The first transport map would look like following:
+The transport map of the (initial) postfix instance running on port :25 would look like following:

 ```
 firstmailaddress@domain.com         smtp:secondaryfilter.domain.com:25